(Replaced Land Sales Tax with effect from 1 May, 2011)

 relation to disposal of foreign capital assets if tax was paid offshore.
 However, for non-residents the tax only applies on gains arising from disposal of taxable assets that are Fiji assets.

-The person who is required to comply with the requirements of the CGT Decree should first of
+The person who is required to comply with the requirements of the Income Tax Act 2015 should first of

 all obtain a Tax Identification Number (TIN).
 Registration forms are also available from any FRCA Customer Service Centre.